-The stem maps were segmented into 10 x 10 m grid cells We chose to model aboveground biomass, tree count, and the percent of needleleaf as the performance of these models may be indicative of other attributes which measure size, number, and types of trees.
+The stem maps were segmented into 10 x 10 m grid cells, a size small enough to amplify the amount of training data, and large enough to include several whole tree crowns.
+We chose to model aboveground biomass, tree count, and the percent of needleleaf stems (including cedars) as the performance of these models may be indicative of other attributes which measure size, number, and types of trees.
 Biomass was estimated for each tree using the component ratio method developed for the US Forest Inventory and Analysis program [48].
+This method makes use of species-specific localized stem volume and component equations, which are then converted to biomass using specific gravity and a site modifier.

 In order to account for edge effects given the small plot size, regional diameter to crown width equations were used to project the area of each tree’s crown in space [49].
 Tree-level biomass was then multiplied by the proportion that each tree’s crown overlapped the plot.
 Thus, trees were treated as areas containing biomass, rather than points with a binary in/out classification.
-All field-measured plots were larger than the 10 m grid cells used in this study, so the biomass proportion of trees with stems outside of the grid cells were also accounted for.
+All field-measured plots were larger than the 10 m grid cells used in this study, so the biomass proportion of trees with stems outside of the grid cells were also accounted for, assuring unbiased predictions across multiple cells.

 One common technique for increasing sample size in deep learning model applications is to transform or rotate input images multiple times, and then calibrate a model using all of these quasi-novel inputs [50, 51].
 In a similar vein, there were instances in which two LiDAR acquisitions overlapped a single plot, and we included both in the models.
 The precise configuration of LiDAR returns will always vary from one LiDAR acquisition to the next.
 In some instances plots were allowed to overlap one another by a maximum of 25 %.
 This allowed more 10 m cells to fit into many of the stem mapped areas, while retaining novel assemblages of trees.
 A total of 17,537 field plots were generated for training and analysis in this study.